ibm-cloud-docs/openpages/event-notifications-events.md

 {: codeblock}
 {: curl}

 A successful response returns the CRN value of your connected {{site.data.keyword.en_short}} service instance.
-For more information about the required and optional request parameters, see the [API docs](/apidocs/<service-api-docs-reponame>).
+For more information about the equired and optional request parameters, see the [API docs](/apidocs/openpages).

 ## Delivering notifications to select destinations
 {: #event-notifications-destinations}